Beautiful Puglia – A Road Trip Itinerary

 We found the Trulli site a little Disneyesque and much preferred the rural Trulli houses found in the Murge dei Trulli; they somehow seemed to sit better in the natural surroundings.

-A walking tour is a good way of understanding the history and architecture of the Trulli houses and seeing some of the off-the-beaten-track highlights.
+A walking tour is a good way of understanding the history, local culture, and architecture of the Trulli houses and seeing some of the off-the-beaten-track highlights.

-Head for Antica Salumeria del Corso, a fabulous deli with a tasting room.
+Just a short distance from the Trulli houses is Vino & Amore, a fabulous deli with a tasting room outzide of the Trulli zone.
 The owner is passionate and enthusiastic about the local produce and will give you spot-on suggestions and descriptions for your lunch.
-Go there and eat lots of fabulous local produce and drink a glass of local wine… you won’t regret it.
+Go there and have a great time eating lots of fabulous local produce and drinking a glass of local wine… you won’t regret it.

 As you roadtrip Puglia, admiring the beautiful scenery and perfectly laid out vineyards and olive groves, spare a thought for the farmers, families and communities which are being decimated by a disease that is currently rampant in Salento and killing olive trees in their millions.